google-marketing-solutions/video-exclusion-toolbox/docs/deployment.md

 # Video Exclusion Toolbox Deployment

-This doc provides information on how to deploy the Video Exclusion Toolbox solution.
+This doc provides information on how to deploy the Video Exclusion Toolbox.

 The deployment uses [Terraform](https://www.terraform.io/) to automate the deployment, and to keep all the Infrastructure as Code (IaC).
 The files can be